ntson2002/re-tagging/lstm-tagger-v4/README.md

 ./train.py --help
 ```

 Input files for the training script have to follow the same format than the CoNLL2003 sharing task: each word has to be on a separate line, and there must be an empty line after each sentence.
 A line must contain at least 2 columns, the first one being the word itself, the last one being the named entity.
 It does not matter if there are extra columns that contain tags or chunks in between.
-Tags have to be given in the IOB format (it can be IOB1 or IOB2).
+Tags have to be given in the IOB format.

 ### Reproduce the result
 ```